 Ko’olina Lagoons features 4 beautiful man-made half-moon beaches that usually provide calm swimming conditions.

-Speaking of playgrounds, the north shore has plenty to offer.
-Pay a visit to Waimea Valley that is filled with ongoing Hawaiian culture activities, and a stunning waterfall that you can take a small hike to.
+Speaking of playgrounds, the North Shore has plenty of activities for kids on Oahu to explore.
+Pay a visit to Waimea Valley that is filled with ongoing Hawaiian culture activities for kids, and an impressive 45 foot waterfall that you can take a small hike to and swim in with provided life jackets.

 Some folks wonder if Pearl Harbor is appropriate or a little too much for children.
-I see many families attending with kids having lots of fun!
+I see many families attending with kids, who are having lots of fun!
 The ferry ride out to the Arizona Memorial, and viewing the sunken battleship from the viewing platform is captivating!

-And visiting side attractions including walking aboard & viewing the Battleship Missouri big guns, or wondering below deck on the Bowfin Submarine and touching hundreds of pressure valves, and exploring the hangers of the Pacific Aviation Museum, are playgrounds in the eyes of the kids…and for the whole family on that note!
+Make a point to visit the side attractions includes walking aboard & viewing the Battleship Missouri big guns, wondering below deck on the Bowfin Submarine with hundreds of pressure valves to touch, and exploring the hangers of the Pacific Aviation Museum, are playgrounds in the eyes of the kids…and for the whole family on that note!

 Still considered part of the north shore, but located on the far eastern side, is a grand entertainment thyme park that is an all-day adventure.

-The Polynesian Cultural Center has 7 areas on the premises representing the different Polynesian cultures.
+The Polynesian Cultural Center is filled with activities for kids.
+They have 7 areas on the premises representing the different Polynesian cultures.
 They are filled with engaging activities, education stations, and some of the best entertaining shows.

 Add a canoe ride that travels through the resort and one of the best Hawaiian Luau’s on the island, the kids will be begging to come back!

-A pure activity zone for kids!
-The Children’s Discovery Center, located next to Kaka’ako Park and just a few miles away from Waikiki, is a kid haven for fun!
+A mecca of activity for kids on Oahu playground!
+The Hawaii's Children’s Discovery Center, located next to Kaka’ako Park and just a few miles away from Waikiki, is a kid-for-Oahu haven for fun!

 This is really a special place that allows kids to interact, create, and play with Hawaii themed stations.
 Let the kids explore and learn how to pick pineapples, fly a Hawaiian airplane, product a Hawaii news cast, and so much more!